Matt Beaty Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is third in MLB with a collective 9.4 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks second in MLB.

-- The White Sox have a 4.89 team ERA that ranks 26th among all league pitching staffs.
+- The White Sox's 4.95 team ERA ranks 27th among all league pitching staffs.

-- White Sox pitchers combine to surrender the fourth-most home runs in baseball (187 total, 1.4 per game).
+- The White Sox give up the fourth-most home runs in baseball (190 total, 1.4 per game).

-- In his last time out on Tuesday, the right-hander tossed 5 1/3 innings against the Baltimore Orioles, giving up one earned run while surrendering six hits.
+- The righty last pitched on Wednesday against the Baltimore Orioles, when he threw six innings, allowing five earned runs while giving up six hits.

-- The 29-year-old has an ERA of 3.97, with 6 strikeouts per nine innings, in 22 games this season.
-Opposing hitters have a .258 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.